 For purposes of this security policy, the subject is defined to be a module session.
 The session provides a logical means of mapping between applications connecting to a module and the processing of commands within a module.
 Each session is tracked by the Session ID, the Partition ID and the Access ID, which is a unique ID associated with the application's connection.
 It is possible to have multiple open sessions with a module associated with the same Access ID/Partition ID combination.
 It is also possible for a module to have sessions opened for more than one Partition ID or have multiple Access IDs with sessions opened on a module.
-Applications running on remote host systems that require data and cryptographic services from a module must first connect via the communications service within the application to open a session with one of the partitions within a module.
+Applications running on remote host systems that require data and cryptographic services from a module must first connect via the communications service within the appliance, which will establish the unique Access ID for the connection and then allow the application to open a session with one of the partitions within a module.
 A local application (e.g., command line administration interface) will open a session directly with the appropriate partition within a module without invoking the communications service.